 - Reliability: Storing the results of blockchain transactions independently on a broad network of equal peer-to-peer nodes guarantees authenticity, thanks to cryptographic hash signatures.

-Typical data that you will want to make easy to change and delete on a decentralized blockchain could include:
+Typical data that you want to make easy to change and delete on a decentralized blockchain could include:

 - Personal information, including payment data;